PandaSekh/PandaSekh_OldBlog/_posts/2021-01-13-react-commenting-system-part-2.md

 If there's a parent comment id, then it is a child comment.
 We remove those two variables from the document, otherwise Sanity.io will have problems, and then call a function to append the child comment to the parent comment.
 The remaining code is the same as before.

-Now we need to create the function to actually append child comment.
+Now we need to create the function to actually append the child comment.
 This function will require 3 parameters: the id of the first parent, the id of the parent comment and the child comment itself.
 Inside we get the first parent comment and append the child accordingly.

 ```jsx